adithyaanilkumar/Pi-Hole/README.md

 ## What is  Pi Hole?
 Pi Hole is a network-wide ad blocker.
 It disables almost all ads from all devices connected to  your home network, without having to install an ad blocker on every single device.
 Visit the [Official Website](https://pi-hole.net/) to know in detail.
-In technical terms, Pi hole is a DNS server which prevents the ads from being located.
+In technical terms, Pi hole is a DNS server which prevents the ads from being located.**Pi-hole intercepts requests for advertisements and prevents them from being downloaded**

 ## How does Pi Hole work?
+As i said above, Pi Hole is a DNS Server and in order to understand how Pi Hole works, we need to first understand what a DNS server is.

 ## Requirements